Ppjose/everlifeai.github.io/guides/token-sale/readme.md

   - Operations:
     - Set flag: `AUTHORIZATION_REQUIRED` = false
     - Set flag: `AUTHORIZATION_REVOCABLE` = false
-    - Remove signers: `TA1` ... `TA10`.
-    - Update master weight to 1.
-    - Update low threshold to 1.
-    - Update medium and high thresholds to 2.

-_Note:_ Once submitted and applied `RELEASEtx` locks the `GA` account from further operations (medium or high).
+_Note:_ Once submitted and applied `RELEASEtx` opens up trading using the EVER token and the `GA` account can no longer give or revoke the authorization of trustlines, access the burnt EVER or issue more EVER, without cooperation of four trustors.

 The contributor dashboard will now present the option of claiming the EVER deposited in the respective `CA2` accounts, by submitting the `CA_CLAIMtx` which returns full control of that account to each contributor.